 Proximal development is paramount to the evolution of the human species, for our adaptation is dependent on humanity’s unique intelligence to continually discover the best approximation of nature’s infinitely expanding truth.

-Few women can deal with the determination of proximal development, as their life generally revolves around comfort, broad acceptance, and social status.
+Few women I run into can deal with the moving target of proximal development, as their life generally revolves around comfort, broad acceptance, and social status.
 They are quick to tag my observations as negative, not realizing or caring how they are held hostage by the mediocrity of group-think running the henhouse.

 I cannot live any other way than be critical of who and what I subject and submit myself to.
 I report to nature’s truth, not to other human beings.
 I pursue the best proxy of truth we should all seek to maximize the advancement of human evolution and to build a better future for our children.